eigerco/pallet-move/doc/design.md

 Level 1 compatibility will be achieved, but at this point, we cannot guarantee level 2 compatibility.
 Level 2 depends on many external factors, like concrete blockchain features (address length, gas metering, etc.).

-TODO: write here about the toolchain changes, ABI etc. - anything that can cause incompatibility with the existing contracts.
+**TODO(Karlo):** write here about the toolchain changes, ABI etc. - anything that can cause incompatibility with the existing contracts.

 Another critical challenge is keeping the repository in sync with the upstream and separating custom work from the main line, allowing us to perform upgrades efficiently.
 We aim to provide the least possible changes to the original codebase to provide a better upgrade experience and the ability to follow the mainline with all the language and feature updates.
 Of course, keeping everything separated from the main repository will not be possible.
 Therefore, some changes will be applied to the virtual machine itself.